 Naoko Yamada: the director who paints emotions with light and silence

 Former director at Kyoto Animation and now at Science SARU, Naoko Yamada has built a career based on sensitivity.
 Her empathetic and sensory direction transforms the everyday into visual poetry.
-With works like A Silent Voice or Liz and the Blue Bird, she has shown that the most subtle teenage emotions are best captured through body language and precise lighting rather than grand speeches.
+With works like A Silent Voice or Liz and the Blue Bird, she has shown that the most subtle adolescent emotions are best captured through body language and meticulous lighting rather than grand speeches.

-Naoko Yamada in a studio lit by soft, blue light, with silhouettes of anime characters reflecting subtle emotions; her hand holds a pencil over storyboards.
+Naoko Yamada in a studio illuminated by dim, blue light, with silhouettes of anime characters reflecting subtle emotions; her hand holds a pencil over storyboards.

 The technical engine behind animated empathy 🎬

 Yamada uses a virtual camera that mimics organic, almost documentary-like movements.
 Her close-ups of feet, hands, and glances are no coincidence: they are a technical decision to convey anxiety or tenderness without dialogue.
-The lighting in her works, like the reflections in the aquariums of A Silent Voice, is calculated with precision to generate atmospheres that reinforce the character's emotional state.
+The lighting in her works, such as the reflections in the aquariums of A Silent Voice, is precisely calculated to generate atmospheres that reinforce the character's emotional state.
 It is an approach that demands rigorous storyboarding and close collaboration with the photography team.

 How to make a forum user cry without using a single line of dialogue 😭